 Warning: the toys listed in this round-up review will make you climax so hard that it’ll feel like your soul is being (lovingly) ripped from your body.
 It will feel so intense that you will pull away at the last moment just before climaxing, too afraid to have your genitals blast off and shoot themselves directly into the sun.
 You have been warned.

 For the last decade, air pulse toys have been the new darlings of the sex toy world.
 Despite being specifically air pulses (emphasis on pulses), they can give the user a kind of suction-like sensation, which is why so many people have called them “blowjob simulators”.
 For a trans man, the prospect of a toy providing a “blowjob experience” was supremely enticing.
 I mean, this decade has already decided to suck out all the serotonin from my brain so why couldn’t I fight back with some happy chemicals of my own?
-However, trying to find an air pulse toy that would fit meant running into the same problem over and over again: after being on testosterone for a few years, which toys would fit my bits?
+However, trying to find a FTM suction toy that would fit meant running into the same problem over and over again: after being on testosterone for a few years, which toys would fit my bits?
 I wasn’t the only one worried about this either.
 After mentioning my sizable issue to some trans friends, they lamented about the same concern regarding size.
 No one wanted to drop some serious cash on a promise of pleasure, then find out they were too big to ride.
 There was also the issue of dysphoria: which toys would be the most gender-neutral in design, so as to not make anyone feel dysphoric?
 So upon hearing of my plight, I was generously sent a few toys by Shevibe.com to test and compare.

 Are you curious about air pulse toys but aren’t willing to drop a hundred dollars on a new toy without testing the waters first?
 Enter: Satisfyer Pro Penguin.